UK won’t challenge ICC arrest warrant request for Netanyahu, Gallant

 In May, ICC chief prosecutor Karim Khan applied for arrest warrants for Netanyahu and Gallant for alleged war crimes committed during Israel’s war on Gaza.

-He also sought warrants for three leaders of Palestinian group Hamas over alleged war crimes committed during the October 7 attacks on southern Israel.
+He also sought warrants for three leaders of the Palestinian group Hamas over alleged war crimes committed during the October 7 attacks on southern Israel.

-Court documents made public in June showed Britain, an ICC member state, had filed a request with the court to provide written observations on whether “the court can exercise jurisdiction over Israeli nationals, in circumstances where Palestine cannot exercise criminal jurisdiction over Israeli nationals [under] the Oslo Accords”.
+Court documents made public in June showed the UK, an ICC member state, had filed a request with the court to provide written observations on whether “the court can exercise jurisdiction over Israeli nationals, in circumstances where Palestine cannot exercise criminal jurisdiction over Israeli nationals [under] the Oslo Accords”.

 The government of then-Prime Minister Rishi Sunak had managed to gain court approval to submit arguments before the July 4 general elections, which the Conservatives lost.